 This section provides a quantitative evaluation of OntoLearn s main algorithms.
 We believe that a quantitative evaluation is particularly important in complex learning systems, where errors can be produced at almost any stage.
-Even though some of these errors (e.g. subtle sense distinctions) may not have a percievable effect on the final ontology, as shown by the results of the qualitative evaluation in Section 4.2, it is nevertheless important to gain insight on the actual system capabilities, as well as on the pararmeters and external circumstances that may positively or negatively influence the final performance.
+Even though some of these errors (e.g. subtle sense distinctions) may not have a perceivable effect on the final ontology, as shown by the results of the qualitative evaluation in Section 4.2, it is nevertheless important to gain insight on the actual system capabilities, as well as on the pararmeters and external circumstances that may positively or negatively influence the final performance.

-3.1 Evaluating the MWE extraction algorithm
+3.1 Evaluating the term extraction algorithm

 The terminology extraction algorithm has been evaluated in the context of the European project Harmonise on Tourism interoperability.
 We first collected a corpus of about 1 million words of tourism documents, mainly descriptions of travel and tourism sites.
-From this corpus, a syntactic parser extracted an initial list of 14,383 candidate complex MWEs from which the statistical filters selected a list of 3,840 domain-relevant complex MWEs, that were submitted to the domain specialists.
-The Harmonise ontology partners were not skilled to evaluate the OntoLearn semantic interpretation of MWEs, therefore we let them evaluate only the domain appropriateness of the terms.
+From this corpus, a syntactic parser extracted an initial list of 14,383 candidate complex terms from which the statistical filters selected a list of 3,840 domain-relevant complex terms, that were submitted to the domain specialists.
+The Harmonise ontology partners were not skilled to evaluate the OntoLearn semantic interpretation of terms, therefore we let them evaluate only the domain appropriateness of the terms.
 The gloss generation method described in Section 4 was subsequently concieved to overcome this limitation.

-We obtained a precision ranging from 72.9% to about 80% and a recall of 52.74%.
+We obtained a precision ranging from 72.9% to about 80.0% and a recall of 52.7%.
 The precision shift is due to the well-known fact that experts may have different intuitions about the relevance of a concept.
-The recall estimate was produced by
+The recall estimate was produced by manually inspecting 6,000 of the initial 14,383 candidate terms, asking the experts to mark all the terms judged as good domain terms, and comparing the obtained list with the list of terms automatically filtered by OntoLearn.